jbockle/au-jsonschema-form/README.md

 > This project is still very much in alpha! use at your own risk!

 Create forms based on [json-schema](https://json-schema.org/) specification!
+Heavily influenced by the react-jsonschema-form library, but with many things abstracted into custom views for layouting/theming.

 Using ajv for model validation, @aujsf supports draft-04,draft-06, and draft-07.

 Theming is a first class citizen!